 From Delhi to Dublin and across North America, Christina enjoys sharing strategic guidance with companies ranging from startups to established enterprises, spanning vendors, large systems integrators, communication service providers, and consulting firms.
 Of particular interest to Christina are services that drive assessment and rationalization of existing security tools as companies migrate to the digital and cloud-driven future.
 As this industrial revolution progresses, legacy challenges like lack of resources and exponential growth of alerts, incidents, and breaches daunt organizations’ best efforts to manage security effectively and negotiate business against risk.
 Christina is fascinated by security as a service, incident readiness and response services, managed detection and response (MDR) capabilities, and how hiring more women in cybersecurity could potentially reduce resource shortages.

 Endpoint Security, Application Security

-Senior Analyst Dave Gruber covers endpoint security and application security at ESG.
-Dave helps product marketing and management leaders develop winning strategies in highly competitive markets.
-In his analyst role, Dave researches CISOs’ and security teams’ most pressing needs, working together with endpoint and application security vendors to develop successful product and go-to-market strategy, positioning, and messaging.
+Senior Analyst Dave Gruber covers endpoint security, application security, and email security at ESG, where he helps product marketing and management leaders develop winning strategies in these highly competitive markets.

 Dave holds a BS in Computer Science from the University of Maine.